 Modify your view of customer journey data

-You see the full contextual history for a customer, on the Predictive Engagement Customer Journey tab in Genesys Cloud.
+A customer's full contextual history displays on the Predictive Engagement Customer Journey tab in Genesys Cloud.
 To modify your view:

 - Switch to a half-size or full-size view of the tab.

 - When you begin a phone-based interaction with a customer, verify their external contact profile.
 Then, Genesys Predictive Engagement displays all the contextual journey information for that customer.

 Outcome predictions and segments matched

 An outcome represents a particular goal and the colored bars represent the customer's progress toward that goal.
 For example, if the goal is to purchase a product, the customer's progress moves toward that goal when the customer puts an item in their shopping cart.
 These bars update in real time as the customer's progress changes.
 For more information about outcomes, see About outcome predictions and probabilities.A segment represents a group of customers that have something in common.
 For example, a segment might include all customers who use the same browser or are from the same geographic region.
 Segments appear in the order that Genesys Predictive Engagement assigns them to the customer.
 For more information about segments, see About segments.

-Session cards organize journey data so you can see both current and historical activity.
-Each card represents what the user did during a particular period of time called a session.The newest session card appears at the top.
-If the session card is blue, it means that the customer is active on your website.
+Session cards organize journey data so that you can see current and historical activity.
+Each card represents what the customer did during a particular period called a session.The newest session card appears at the top.
+If the session card is blue, the customer is active on your website.
 After 20 minutes of inactivity, the card color changes to gray.

 Key card information includes:

 View journey details

 To see more details about a card, click it.
 In this view, you see the journey map.

 The map updates in real time as the customer navigates your website, responds to interaction requests, and matches segments.
-To see the details of a particular icon on the map, click it.
+To see the details of an item on the map, click its icon.
 For more information about the icons, see Journey map icons.